jtfirek/React-Tic-Tac-Toe/README.md

 Now that the component is interactive we can alter the state of component, but first we need to give the component state We do this by adding a constructor to the component and setting this.state

+### Lifting State

+In our case we need to use the state from all the child squares to determine a winner of the game. we use super(props) in the constructor of the parent to get the state of the entire board.

+## Benefits of Immutability

+We use slice to create a copy of the state array instead of modifying the existing array.
+This is an example of using immutability instead of mutability.

+### Complex features are simplified
+For example we implemented a "time travel" feature allowing us to undo moves.
+This is made much easier as the previous verisons of the game are still intact.

+### Detecting Changes
+We can easily detect changes by comparing the current state to our previous states that we have saved

+### Determining when to re-render in React
+The main benefit of immutability is that it allows us to build pure components in React.
+Immutable data can easily determine if changes have been made so we know to re-render

+## Function Components

+function components only contain a rend method and do not have any state.
+They still can take props as input like our Square function

 ## Available Scripts